XiansAiPlatform/XiansAi.Website/docs/getting-started/setting-up.md

 Use the values from the XiansAI portal to configure the `Config` object.
 Set the local path to the certificate files you downloaded from the XiansAI portal.

+## Next Steps

+Now that you have set up your environment, you can proceed to [create your first flow](first-flow.md).